-This may be a crazy idea, but here goes: K-pop will only become a viable, long-term genre of music when the industry no longer seeks to impress Western media.
+This may be a crazy idea, but here goes: K-pop will only become a viable, long-term music scene when the industry no longer seeks validation from Western media.
 The reason?
-Because it means that the genre will finally respect its fans as something more than just a money making machine, but actually the target of Korea’s artistic pop culture.
+Because it means that the people behind K-pop will finally respect its fans as something more than just a money making machine, but actually the target of Korea’s artistic pop culture.

 You may wonder what brought along this thought, but after this week’s annual “freak out over a totally random blog’s ranking of the most beautiful people in the world” (this one,) I just felt like there was something to discuss here.

 It’s not that I personally care that many foreign-language articles written about Korean celebrities and pop culture are ignored by Korean media outlets.
 That doesn’t matter, because they don’t need validation from Korea to talk about Korea.
 It’s about the fact that TC Candler, a film critic with little to no pull in the entertainment world, garners attention year after year for a list of physical rankings solely because Candler lacks any apparent connection to the Korean entertainment world and so is seen as a validating figure separate from “K-pop bloggers.”

 Essentially, the less connected you are to K-pop, the better you are to the Korean entertainment industry.
 The Korea Herald’s K-pop site went further than usual and not only highlighted After School’s Nana as the clear winner, but also used the list to declare that TWICE’s Tzuyu is the prettiest face in China.

 Also on Kultscene: Top 20 Korean Music Videos of 2015